 Once you identify the right variation for a certain audience you can use the CPP slots you used for testing for that audience for further testing for other audiences.

-Every time you go through the loop you should re-assess your assumptions.
+This complete guide for iSO 15 app store optimization provides you with the general framework for optimizing your paid app store traffic.
+Every time you go through the loop you should reassess your assumptions.
 Your audience preferences might have changed, a new competitor using a different design style or offering a new value proposition might have emerged, or your product team has released a new feature that allows you to test a new value proposition.

 Your liveops team might have been preparing a new in-app event that you could leverage to create another value proposition.